Contract Lead DevOps Consultant

 Excellent stakeholder management and communication skills

-A transformational mindset focused on delivery and long-term impactIf you're a hands-on Contract Lead DevOps Consultant with a proven track record of driving change, implementing best practices in high-growth environments, submit your CV and apply immediately
+A transformational mindset focused on delivery and long-term impactIf you're a strategic Contract Lead DevOps Consultant with a proven track record of operationalization DevOps processes, designing playbooks and implementing best practices in high-growth environments, submit your CV and apply immediately.

 Spectrum IT Recruitment (South) Limited is acting as an Employment Business in relation to this vacancy